CAVE: Controllable Authorship Verification Explanations: Conclusion

 \section{Conclusion}

-Existing methods for authorship verification face the lack of accessible explainability.
-In this work, we train an in-house language model \textbf{\method} to generates structured, consistent explanations for \av.
-We present strong experimental results on three difficult \av datasets.
-We also present a human pilot study on the quality of generated rationales.
-Finally, we provide detailed discussions on explainability in \av and explore errors made by \method due to factors such as hallucination, dataset biases, etc. As future work, we would like to explore reward metrics and reward-based learning for \av explanations.
+Existing methods for authorship verification face a lack of \textit{accessible explainability}.
+In this work, we train an in-house language model \textbf{\method} to generates structured and consistent explanations for \av.
+We present strong experimental results on three difficult \av datasets; we also present a human pilot study on the quality of generated rationales.
+Finally, we provide detailed discussions on the robustness of our consistency metric, and explore errors made by \method due to factors such as hallucination, dataset biases, etc. to guide research in this area.
+As future work, we would like to explore reward metrics and reward-based learning for \av explanations.